 The simulations and analysis were crucial to improving the design.
 Field simulation and analysis of light guided the climate response design.
-By the analysis of interior functions and indoor lighting, the window openings were optimized.
+The window openings were optimized by analyzing interior functions and indoor lighting.
 Shading and lighting uniformity determined the elevation.
-Based on IES analysis data through the energy consumption simulation, the window-to-wall ratio alone was calculated and determined for an interval of 30-40 percent and energy consumption reduced by 4.1 percent after optimizing that ratio.
+Based on IES analysis data through the energy-consumption simulation, the window-to-wall ratio alone was calculated and determined for an interval of 30 to 40 percent and energy consumption reduced by 4.1 percent after optimizing that ratio.

 Image courtesy of BIM Design Center, TADI